libapps/libapps-mirror/nassh/doc/FAQ.md

   for the cursor if you want to be able to see the character behind it.

-> How do I change the font face?
+## How do I change the font face?

+  You should manage your preferences under the Secure Shell Options page.
+  Just right click the app in Chrome, select Options, and see the Appearance section.
+The documentation below is meant for people hacking on the source directly.

   Open the JavaScript console and type...